Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: Val'kova (vol. 1, p.
-67) indicates this performance at a Musical Morning, which is not noted in other sources.
-It is not indicated which of the two op.
-27 Sonatas by Beethoven the movement was taken from.
+67) lists this performance at a Musical Morning, which is not noted in other sources.
+Which of the two op.
+27 Sonatas by Beethoven the movement was taken from is not stated.
 It is noted that Maximov also performed a work by Beethoven in the concert.

 December 12 1888 (Julian Calendar)